 First thing’s first – get familiar with your horse

-- How much of the supplements that I previously outlined is your horse already consuming through their diet?
+- What supplements is your horse already consuming through their diet?
 Either through their daily diet, grazing, treats, vet treatments or other supplements that they are already taking.

 - Categorize your horse’s current activity level as either: mild, moderate or high.
 In other words, how much stress is being being put on your horse’s joints?